Looking for a local corn maze or hayride in Tuscon and Surrounding Counties in Arizona? Scroll down this page and you will see the

 to confirm whether they are open this year and any requirements, they don't always report changes to me, and many closed permanently due to the covid lockdowns!

 And if you know of one I missed and want to add it or correct the

-April: Many corn mazes are open now, just scroll down the page.
+December: Corn mazes aren't open until late July or August - Same with Pumpkin patches.
 And if you are looking for a pumpkin patch, this website for

 pumpkin patches).
 You may also want to try the latest fun,

 Click on Resources above, if you need a county map

 Buckelew Farm - corn maze, pumpkins, haunted maze,